simplizam/jekyll-react-flux-boilerplate/README.md

 ### The directories

-The directory setup is a little convoluted, on account of Jekyll liking all of it's src files to be in the root directory, and the two step build process (gulp / jekyll).
+The directory setup is a little convoluted, on account of Jekyll liking all of its src files to be in the root directory, and the two step build process (gulp / jekyll).

 * `/src` contains the src JS and Scss files, the ones that you'll want to work on.
 * `/dist` contains the compiled JS.
-* `/_site` contains the final, compiled site - Gulp runs first, so `/src` is compiled into `/dist` and then Jekyll picks up both of those directories, along with all its other assets, and compiles the lot into `/_site`.
+* `/_site` contains the final, compiled site - Gulp runs first, so `/src` is compiled into `/dist` and then Jekyll picks up dist, along with all its other assets, and compiles the lot into `/_site`.

 Inspired by [https://robwise.github.io/blog/jekyll-and-gulp](https://robwise.github.io/blog/jekyll-and-gulp).